 - 1 had $12,000

-So Eber's $1,600 in real property doesn't translate to a lot by today's standards (less than $50,000), but it put him near the upper end of the middle class for his neighborhood.
+So Eber's $1,600 in real property doesn't translate to a lot by today's standards (about $50,000), but it put him near the upper end of the middle class for his neighborhood.

 It's also interesting to do this for a period of years if your ancestor stayed in one location.
 Comparing property values before and after the Civil War can be eyeopening, both in the north and in the south.